 VCE VET programs are vocational programs approved by the Victorian Curriculum Assessment Authority (VCAA).
 VCE VET programs also lead to a nationally recognised qualification, thereby offering students the opportunity to gain both the VCE and a nationally portable VET qualification.
 In the past, students would have to leave school before undertaking entry level training with a TAFE or private provider.
-Now students have the opportunity to undertake training that provides VCE & VCAL credits, as well as VET or Further Education (FE) qualifications, while still at school.
-Each VET program takes the place of one VCE or VCAL subject.
-VCE VET programs are fully recognised within the units 1 to 4 structure of the VCE and can contribute towards satisfactory completion of VCE and VCAL.
+Now students have the opportunity to undertake training that provides VCE & VM credits, as well as VET or Further Education (FE) qualifications, while still at school.
+Each VET program takes the place of one VCE or VM subject.
+VCE VET programs are fully recognised within the units 1 to 4 structure of the VCE and can contribute towards satisfactory completion of VCE and VM.
 VCE VET units have equal status with other VCE studies.
 Most offer scored assessment.
 All contribute to the ATAR.
 Why do students choose VET as part of their senior secondary certificate?
 VET offers students the opportunity to:

-- Combine general and vocational studies - Realistically explore career options and pathways without leaving school - Undertake applied learning in an adult learning environment - Gain a nationally recognised qualification or credit towards a qualification that also contributes to satisfactory completion of VCE or VCAL. - Focus on your passion - Maximise job opportunities - Complement and contribute to your VCE or VCAL - · Hands-on and competency based - Build your skill sets - Network and exposure to industry professionals - Gain employability skills Sandringham College delivers a few VET subjects on campus when we have sufficient numbers.
+- Combine general and vocational studies - Realistically explore career options and pathways without leaving school - Undertake applied learning in an adult learning environment - Gain a nationally recognised qualification or credit towards a qualification that also contributes to satisfactory completion of VCE or VM. - Focus on your passion - Maximise job opportunities - Complement and contribute to your VCE or VM - · Hands-on and competency based - Build your skill sets - Network and exposure to industry professionals - Gain employability skills Sandringham College delivers a few VET subjects on campus when we have sufficient numbers.
 However, most programs are delivered at local TAFEs (Holmesglen, Chisholm, Kangan, etc).
 Some VCE VET programs offer scored assessment and contribute to an Australian Tertiary Admissions Rank (ATAR) score like all other VCE 3 and 4 units.
 All VET programs (including block credit programs) completed at a 3 and 4 level contribute to an ATAR score.
 Unscored (Block Credited) VCE VET programs contribute to the ATAR with a 10% increment the same as a 5th or 6th subject.
 VET Enrolments VET programs delivered off campus change each year depending on student interest.
 Most programs run for two years and are started in Year 11.
 Generally, first year must be successfully completed before students can do a second year.
 There are many other courses available - refer to the VET Coordinator if your course of interest is not listed.
 Other VET programs may be arranged by individual students, in consultation with the VET Coordinator.
 VET Application Form: To apply for a VCE VET study, students must complete both the subject selection process and the VET application form.
-If you would like more information or the opportunity to discuss these studies in more detail, please speak to the VET Coordinator: Deb Hanlen, VET Coordinator ph: 8599 0595 email: Debra.Hanlen@education.vic.gov.au
+If you would like more information or to discuss these studies in more detail, please speak to the Careers Advisor: Deb Hanlen, Senior Careers Advisor ph: 8599 0595 email: Debra.Hanlen@education.vic.gov.au All enquiries regarding enrolment please contact the VET Coordinator: Moira Philp, VET Coordinator ph: 8599 0528 email: Moira.Philp@education.vic.gov.au